 - If an Air Nanny needs to fly over multiple pets, asking a friend or family member to tag along is common practice.

-- The cost of transport is negotiated by the Air Nanny and the customer in advance.
+- The Air Nanny and the customer negotiate the cost of transport in advance.
 It’s typically based on the distance traveled, which is to say the number of hours flown.
 It often includes airfares and cabin fees, though different arrangements are sometimes made.

-Finally, here’s a quote from one of the Air Nannies using the CitizenShipper platform.
+Finally, here’s a quote from one Air Nanny using the CitizenShipper platform.
 To all those looking to make supplemental income as a flight nanny, she advises the following:

 “Be prepared with toys, small amounts of food and water, calming treats or sprays, and a positive attitude.
 Not all dogs or cats are familiar with air travel, so you have to have patience and be able to relax them if they are feeling uneasy.”